 How can the executor ensure continuous coverage?

-To maintain continuous insurance coverage, the estate executor should regularly manage and review the insurance policy.
-Set reminders for premium payments to avoid lapses in coverage.
-Inform the insurance company of any important updates, like changes in occupancy or property renovations, to keep records accurate.
+The estate executor should regularly manage and review the insurance policy to maintain continuous coverage.
+To avoid lapses in coverage, set reminders for premium payments.
+Inform the insurance company of any significant updates, like changes in occupancy or property renovations, to keep records accurate.
 By taking these steps, you effectively protect the estate and fulfill your responsibilities.

 Insurance Considerations for Inheritors and Heirs in Texas